freenas/freenas-docs/userguide/sharing.rst

 Next, create a dataset for the guest share.
 Refer to :ref:`Adding Datasets` for more information about dataset creation.

-After creating the dataset for the guest share, navigate :menuselection:`Storage --> Pools`, click the
-|ui-options| button for the dataset, then :guilabel:`Edit Permissions`.
-Complete the fields shown in
-:numref:`Figure %s <creating_guest_afp_dataset_fig>`.
+After creating the dataset for the guest share, go to :menuselection:`Storage --> Pools`, click the |ui-options| button for the dataset, then click :guilabel:`Edit Permissions`.
+Complete the fields shown in :numref:`Figure %s <creating_guest_afp_dataset_fig>`.

 #. **ACL Type:** Select :guilabel:`Mac`.

 #. **User:** Use the drop-down to select :guilabel:`Nobody`.

 #.
 Click :guilabel:`SAVE`.

 .. _creating_guest_afp_dataset_fig: